 Another unique Discord feature is that it allows multiple users to share their screens at the same time and modify their stream quality and view settings for a more optimized experience.

 I do have to say that this feature takes some getting used to.
-I can see how it can be of great use for collaboration and brainstorming sessions, but it can also be overwhelming.
+I can see how it can be useful for collaboration and brainstorming sessions, but it can also be overwhelming.

 What’s more, as useful as it is, I’d prefer the option to record my meetings rather than have multiple screens shared — something Discord doesn’t offer.
 It also doesn’t offer breakout rooms or polling on the free plan, while the whiteboard feature is available, but only as a third-party add-on.